maconard/RIOT_leader-election/README.md

 My Protocols
 ==========

 To initiate leader election, run the `elect_leader start` command in the RIOT shell.
+Note that this is not implemented yet; it just starts a custom UDP server and waits.